Hopefully, by now you’ve narrowed it down to what surfskate brand you want.

 Wheel edge profile falls into two categories: rounded edge and sharp (square) edge.

 There is no tried-and-true formula for which wheel hardness will work best for you.
-Surfskate manufacturers select the wheel hardness that they feel work best with their boards but you may find that you like something different.
+Surfskate manufacturers select the wheel hardness that they feel works best with their boards but you may find that you like something different.

-- Deck size and shape
+- Deck characteristics